-By virtue of an agreement with Opera Universitaria, these students are offered full board and accommodation, but the programme does not cover expenses for other essential goods.
-These cannot be taken for granted, and that’s why we need your support.
+By virtue of an agreement with Opera Universitaria, these students are offered full board and accommodation.
+The programme, however, does not cover expenses for other essential goods which may be taken for granted.

-With your help, the students of the Asylum seekers to University project will continue to receive their scholarship.
+With your help, the students of the programme will continue to receive their scholarship.

-With a small donation you can give these young students the opportunity to become self-sufficient and to regain the dignity they were denied in their country of origin.
+With a small donation to “Adotta un@ studente” (adopt a student) you can give these young students the opportunity to become self-sufficient and to regain the dignity they were denied in their country of origin.